qorihidayat/bruteforce_simulation/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+bruteforce_simulation uses a number of open source projects to work properly:

 - [Tailwindcss] - great UI boilerplate for modern web apps
 - [node.js] - evented I/O for the backend